Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Intervention(s)

 The experiment implements a three-arm randomized controlled trial (RCT) with two parallel AI interventions and one control group.
-All participants first receive a short (3-minute) online training video introducing the Theory-Based View (TBV) of strategy, emphasizing causal reasoning in strategic decision-making.
+All participants first receive a short online training video introducing the Theory-Based View (TBV) of strategy, emphasizing causal reasoning in strategic decision-making.
 After viewing the training, participants complete an M&A decision challenge and develop a brief written acquisition strategy.

-Arm 1 – Control (TBV + Google Search):
+Arm 1 – Control (TBV + Web Search):

 Participants complete the TBV training and address the M&A challenge using only their own reasoning and publicly available information via Google Search.
 No AI assistance is provided.